History of space in Africa: Overview

 The domain of international space politics gained significant traction during the Cold War.
-This was largely fuelled by the ongoing space race between the USA and the USSR.
+This was largely fuelled by the ongoing space race between the US and the USSR.
 At this time in history, space exploration was an endeavour largely restricted to the global superpowers and seemed out of reach for many smaller, developing, nations to actively participate in.
 Subsequently, public concerns for the cost of research and development into novel space technologies did not receive sufficient policy and academic attention in Africa.
 As the Cold War reached its conclusion, political power began to diffuse across the world, and this led to many smaller nation states developing national and regional space capabilities.
 In the context of Africa, Nigeria, Algeria, Egypt and South Africa were the front-runners in terms of investments into space-related research and development.

 Over the past few decades, Africa has witnessed a significant increase in investments into space-related R&D, ranging from satellites to ground facilities; including astronomical observatories, ground stations for remote sensing and communications, and rocket launch capabilities.
 At present, 20 countries across the African continent have established a national space programme, either in the form of a research institution or a national space agency.
 Many of these nations, including, Algeria, Angola, Egypt, Ethiopia, Ghana, Kenya, Morocco, Nigeria, Rwanda, South Africa and Sudan have already launched satellites into orbit, while others like Botswana and Uganda, to name a few, are committed to developing and launching their own satellites within the next few years.
 Sophisticated telescopes, for astronomical observations, conducted across the electromagnetic spectrum, can be found on all four corners of the African continent.
 Ground stations for satellite tracking, remote sensing, and more recently, for space weather forecasting, have also been established throughout the region.
 With regards to launch capabilities, the Luigi Broglio Space Center (LBSC) near Malindi, Kenya and the Denel Overberg Test Range in South Africa are two notable examples of orbital launch facilities located in Africa.